ails-lab/CrowdHeritage_Documentation/docs/README.md

 If you want to create annotations for am Item, click on it to access its page.

 ## Annotating an Item
-There are three annotation types one can add to an Item.
+There are five annotation types one can add to an Item.

 1. **Tags**
 2. **Comments**